 We are an independent organization that does not receive any funds from governments, political parties or corporations.
 We rely strictly on private donations.
-We got up and running thanks to the New Israel Fund, which is currently our primary donor.
-We are proud of our partnership with the NIF, which is first and foremost based on shared values, and allows us to operate independently and resolutely to promote our vision.
-At the same time, the support of the our movement members is crucial for a sustainable movement.
-We invite you to join as supporters here.
+We got up and running thanks to the New Israel Fund, but today over 40% of our budget comes from small donations from members like you.
+The remaining 60% is from private foundations, such as the NIF and affiliated donors.
+We know that the support of the our members is the only way to build a sustainable and successful movement.
+In order to guarantee our independence and sustainability – join our family of supporters here.

 Raluca GaneaExecutive Director and Co-Founder